Meet the MHSA Lobbyists

 Pat also quarterbacked MHSA’s strategic partnership with Nestle Waters North America Holdings Inc. to site a $150 million Ice Mountain spring water bottling facility in West Central Michigan.
 In addition, Pat helped negotiate a creative incentive package on behalf of a large international IT company with the State of Michigan.
 This brought about a unique global software development center to the campus of Michigan State University, creating nearly 500 jobs to date.
 Further, Pat recently negotiated an economic development deal with the Michigan Economic Development Corporation to allow for a $100 million expansion, creating 1,000 new jobs for a mid-Michigan based financial services client.

-Pat holds a bachelor’s degree with high honors from Michigan State University and a law degree from the Thomas M. Cooley Law School.
+Pat holds a bachelor’s degree with high honors from Michigan State University and a law degree from Western Michigan University’s Cooley Law School.
 He has been a licensed attorney in Michigan since 1983, and is a member of the State Bar of Michigan.
 At age 24, Pat was one of the youngest persons to be elected to the Michigan Legislature, representing with distinction, Monroe County’s 39th district.
 Pat was a successful lobbyist for ten years prior to forming MHSA.
 Pat is a member of the Michigan Fraternal Order of Police and the Michigan Society of Association Executives.
 He is also a longtime member of the Advisory Board and Finance Committee of the Michigan Political Leadership Program, the largest multi-partisan leadership-training program in the nation.

 Jon’s many areas of expertise include: the full continuum of health care policy and funding (physical, long term care and behavioral); regulatory issues; education reform; employment issues; child welfare reform; local government issues; Information Technology solutions; tribal issues; gaming issues and procurement.

 Jon is consistently ranked as a ‘Top Ten’ lobbyist by Inside Michigan Politics, a trusted publication of political and policy issues in Michigan.
-This honor is voted on bi-annually by key members of the Governor’s staff policy makers within State departments and the Legislature.
+This honor is voted on bi-annually by key members of the Governor’s staff and policy makers within State departments and the Legislature.

 Sandi Jones joined MHSA in 1996 and became a member in 2003.
 She adds over 20 years of governmental and community relations experience to the MHSA team and is considered one of Lansing’s top ten lobbyists and one of the most powerful female lobbyists in Michigan.